phan-t/cas-socialabs/_posts/2019-05-23-module2-yaml-inputs.md

 2. Now select "Version History" and select "Release" to release your blueprint for use within Service Broker.
 3. We now need to move into the Service Broker interface.
 In the top right of your screen select the 9 tile icon and select Service Broker.
 See below:
 {% lightbox /assets/images/02-Module2/Service-broker.png --title="Service Broker" --data="Select Service Broker" --img-style="max-width:80%" %}
+4. Follow instructor in adding blueprint to catalog for consumption.

 #### Reference .yaml for some other input examples.
 Below are some examples of inputs that can be used within CAS.